Oracen/procflow/README.md

-# BPMN-Flow
+# ProcFlow

-A project for automating mapping of system behaviour into BPMN notation.
+A project for automating mapping of system behaviour into process modelling notation.

 | :warning:  WARNING            |
 |-------------------------------|